The Guild is run by a Committee elected from the membership, which meets at least 3 times a year. We hold our AGM in December.

 Afternoon talks generally start at 2.00pm unless otherwise stated.

-Lunch is when you are hungry – but bear in mind that we have announcements or a business meeting around 1.15pm, or as advised.
+Members usually bring a packed lunch.
+Lunch is when you are hungry but remember that we have an information meeting around 1pm.

-Our programme and the exact running order can vary slightly from month to month.
-Please check the website or your programme card for details.
-We send out an email with exact details, usually a week before the Guild Day.
+Our programme and the exact running order can vary slightly from month to month but we send out an email with exact details about a week before the Guild Day.

 What happens on a Saturday morning?